ESCOMP/CDEPS/doc/source/extending.rst

 ``NCAR Command Language (NCL)``

-The NCL way of creating SCRIP grid definition file requires additional development to represent stream data grid information.
-In this case, NCL provides set of functions to get grid coordinates as input to create SCRIP grid definition file.
+The NCL method of creating SCRIP grid definition file requires additional development to represent stream data grid information.
+In this case, NCL provides a set of functions to get grid coordinates as input to create SCRIP grid definition file.
 These functions are listed as follows:

 .. _latlon_to_SCRIP: https://www.ncl.ucar.edu/Document/Functions/ESMF/latlon_to_SCRIP.shtml